 Napoleon Bonaparte was once one of the most powerful men in Europe, but he suffered an ignominious defeat at the hands (or paws) of rabbits.
 After a military victory, Napoleon's chief of staff organized a rabbit hunt to celebrate.
 Thousands of rabbits were brought in to be set loose, but instead of hopping away when the cages were opened, they turned to attack, swarming the partygoers.
 After trying and failing to shoo them away, the great Emperor Napoleon ran for the safety of his carriage.

-Star Trek's Scotty Stormed the Beach at Normandy
+Star Trek's Scotty stormed the beach at Normandy.

 Canadian actor James Doohan, best known for playing Montgomery "Scotty" Scott on the original Star Trek series, served in World War II with the 3rd Canadian Infantry Division.
 As a commissioned lieutenant, he led his troop up a mine-strewn Juno Beach as part of the Allied Forces' D-Day invasion.
 Later in the day, he was wounded by friendly fire that caused the amputation of the middle finger on his right hand.
 You might not have noticed it because, during his time on Star Trek, directors did the best they could to avoid showing the injury on screen.

 Apples originally come from Asia.
 The first pies were baked in Medieval Europe.
 Even the concept of putting apples in pie traces back to a recipe from England in 1381.
 Nevertheless, the phrase "as American as apple pie" turned up by 1924 and became a common saying during the years of the Second World War.